 0.3 |

-Low-security pages (search, browsing) |
+Low-security pages (search, browsing) — the default |

 0.7 |